furrtek/SiliconRE/Konami/054539/README.md

 * 218: All bits used, data, 216/218/21A/21D group
 * 219: All bits used  data, 217/21E/21F/220 group
 * 21A: All bits used, data, MULB_A[14:7]
-* 21B: Counter reload value, all bits used
+* 21B: Counter reload value, all bits used.
+Like 222.
+Timer for flanger effect ?
 * 21C: Value compared against, double-buffered, all bits used
 * 21D: All bits used, data, 216/218/21A/21D group
 * 21E: All bits used, data, 217/21E/21F/220 group
 * 21F: All bits used, data, 216/218/21A/21D group
 * 220: All bits used, data, 217/21E/21F/220 group
 * 221: All bits used, data, MULB_A[14:7]
-* 222: Counter reload value, all bits used
+* 222: Counter reload value, all bits used.
+Like 21B.
+Timer for flanger effect ?
 * 223: Value compared against, zero is an exception, all bits used
 * 224: Bits [6:0] used
 * 225: Bits 0, 1, 4, 5 used